yuezk/GlobalProtect-openconnect/README.md

 > [!Note]
 >
 > For Linux Mint, you might need to import the GPG key with: `sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys 7937C393082992E5D6E4A60453FC26B43838D761` if you encountered an error `gpg: keyserver receive failed: General error`.

-#### **Ubuntu 18.04**

-The latest package is not available in the PPA, but you still needs to add the `ppa:yuezk/globalprotect-openconnect` repo beforehand to use the required `openconnect` package.
-Then you can follow the [Install from deb package](#install-from-deb-package) section to install the latest package.

 #### Install from deb package